 Students are required to arrange to have multiple types of interactions with the research group of their interest.
-These include the following: (1) meetings with faculty, (2) shadowing student, (3) attending group meeting(s), (4) meetings with students to discuss research, (5) attending a group's social gathering, etc. Students are required to meet with at least one assistant professor in their area of interest.
-Students should interact with at least four research groups in case the student decides to switch groups after or before completion of their C500 project.
-AS WELL as to become acquainted with potential committee members.
+These include the following: (1) meetings with faculty, (2) shadowing students, (3) attending group meeting(s), (4) meetings with students to discuss research.
+(5) attending a group's social gathering, etc. Students are required to meet with at least two assistant professors in their area of interest.
+Students should interact with at least six research groups in case the student decides to switch groups after completion of their C500 project, as well as to become acquainted with potential committee members.
 A signature sheet will provide a comprehensive list of topics that the student can check off.
-For the final selection, students are required to have at least four points of interaction with their 1st of 1st equal faculty selection.
+For the final selection, students are required to have at least four points of interaction with their 1st faculty selection.
 The C500 Interview Sheets are due in the Graduate Office with an order of preference for a C500 advisor on October 1.
 The Director of Graduate Studies, in consultation with the relevant faculty members, will assign each student to a C500 advisor, pending approval by the Chair of Chemistry.
 Graduate students will then be assigned to a lab to begin their C500 course project.
-The final C500 report is due in the Graduate Office on Friday, April 17, 2015.
+The final C500 report is due in the Graduate Office the middle of the spring semester.
+The official date will be announced by January 1 of each year.
 The report needs to be reviewed by the Research Advisor two weeks PRIOR to the due date.
 Please see the C500 handbook for details on the C500 report.

 Students sometimes join the Department in the summer prior to the start of graduate study to work as research assistants under the direction of specific faculty members.
 This early start is provided for the purpose of gaining additional research experience and does not represent a commitment from the student to join that particular research group or from the faculty member to take the student as a C500 group member.
+7

 These students must enroll in the C500 course in the fall and follow the same protocol as the rest of the entering class.